-We are very excited to be able to invite you to our Pluralogue CPD event and book launch, The ignored children.
+We are very excited to be able to invite you to this online Pluralogue CPD event and book launch: The ignored children.
+The entry price includes a signed copy of Kathrin Stauffer’s new book Emotional Neglect and the Adult in Therapy: Lifelong Consequences to a Lack of Early Attunement.

 With: Kathrin Stauffer